Section introduction

 Both the United Arab Emirates and the United States of America have adopted international treaties and ratifications, making them part of their local legislature.
 A case in point is the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS) agreement.
 Given the fact that both of these nations are members of the World Trade Organization, they had to sign the agreement as part of the requirements to belong to the organization.
 This led to ratification of local copyright laws that ensured that the provisions of the TRIPS agreement are adhered to.

+Both of the nations are also signatories to the Berne Convention.
+This and other factors point to the fact that the copyright laws in the two countries have a common origin.
 This further is an indication of the fact that the challenges faced by copyright agreements and copyright laws in these countries are more or less similar, given the similar origin of the laws.
 For example, the limitations and exceptions clause of the Berne Convention and the TRIPS agreement affect authors and other original creators in both jurisdictions.

 Operation of Copyright Laws in the Two Countries

 The operation of the copyright laws in the two nations is also similar to some extent, just like in the case of the origin.
 For example, both jurisdictions contain the copyright law in their constitution.
-In other words, the copyright law is enshrined in these countries’ constitutions53.
+In other words, the copyright law is enshrined in these countries’ constitutions.

 The impetus to adopt the copyright laws is also similar in these countries.
 For example, the drive was both to protect the interests of the individual authors and producers of other original works while at the same time ensuring that the government can control the publication and distribution of information by tracking the activities of the copyright holders.
 The governments in both countries realized the fact that it was important to encourage distribution of materials in their countries, but this has to be controlled to regulate the distribution of dissent materials.

 However, the operations of the law in these two countries may be somewhat different in various fronts.
 For example, according to the provisions of the Berne Convention, the copyright of an original work is automatically granted to the author, meaning that ideally, no other activities such as registration are necessary to ensure that the author enjoys the rights.
 This is what happens in the United Arab Emirates.
-Authors and other creators are given the rights automatically.
-However, it is noted that the case is different in the United States of America.
-It is noted that statutory damages and other benefits such as attorney’s fees are enjoyed only by the authors and other creators who have registered their works54.
-This is a significant point of departure between the USA jurisdiction and that of UAE.

 Challenges to Copyright Laws